 If you grew up before the big push for child safety, then you’re probably asking yourself, “What’s the big deal?”
 After all, so many of us spent our younger years with exposed outlets, open staircases, and free access to anything in the cabinets.

-Consumer safety has come a long way since then and parents and caregivers want to provide the safest environment possible for their children – especially when you consider that many of the unintentional injuries that children experience each year happen at home.
+Consumer safety has come a long way since then, and parents and caregivers want to provide the safest environment possible for their children – especially when you consider that many of the unintentional injuries that children experience each year happen at home.
+Even children’s toys can be dangerous, so always check for age-appropriateness and a choking hazard warning.

 Start by Acting Like a Baby